Jayy-Shukla/Movie-Website/README.md

 Goal of This Project

 This project is meant to be a comprehensive and practical way to learn React.
 Building the project from scratch’ll reinforce core concepts while producing a functional app you can expand on.
+Bascially I have made a movie website that is fully functional, and you can add your favorite movies, search your favorite movies etc, can be done.

 🛠 Technologies Used
 React (with hooks)